Rolling Stones Records

 Rolling Stones Records was the record label formed by the Rolling Stones members Mick Jagger, Keith Richards, Mick Taylor, Charlie Watts, and Bill Wyman in 1970, after their recording contract with Decca Records expired.
 The label was initially headed by Marshall Chess, the son of Chess Records founder Leonard Chess.
 It was first distributed in the United States by Atlantic Records subsidiary Atco Records.
 On 1 April 1971, the band signed a distribution deal for five albums with Ahmet Ertegun, acting on behalf of Atlantic Records.
 In the US, the albums were distributed by Atlantic until 1984.
 In the UK, Rolling Stones Records were distributed by WEA from 1971 to 1977 and by EMI from 1978 to 1984.
 In 1986, Columbia Records started distributing it in the United States and CBS for the rest of the world until 1991.
-It was discontinued in 1992 when the band signed to Virgin Records, but the tongue and lips logo remains on all post-1970 Rolling Stones releases.
+It was discontinued in 1992 when the band signed to Virgin Records in partnership under their company Promotone BV instead, but the tongue and lips logo remains on all post-1970 Rolling Stones releases.